 Reducing cheeks pads can’t be done through facial liposuction as these pads have thick fibrous capsules.
 There are also facial nerve branches, parotid ducts, and anterior facial veins very close to the pads that may be damaged during liposuction.
 Buccal fat removal is instead performed through incisions on the inside of the cheek.

 Tiny incisions will be made inside of your mouth under IV sedation, local anesthesia, or general anesthesia.
-The type of anesthesia will depend on the surgical approach and whether you are having other procedures performed at the same time.
+Depending on the surgical approach and whether you are having other procedures performed at the same time will determine which type of anesthesia is used.
 The buccal extension of the pad will be located as it protrudes into the mouth.
 Very small incisions are made inside the cheek and the fat pad will typically pop out as it has very little connection with other structures.

 The fat pad will be removed or reduced using a radiofrequency device that seals blood vessels and prevents bleeding.
 Your surgeon will ensure the ideal amount of fat is removed to create an elegant and sculpted appearance without removing too much fat to create a hollow or gaunt look to the face.
 The incisions will be closed with dissolvable sutures.